FrSky Taranis Q X7 Transmitter - Black

 Alerts can be set up to warn you when the RSSI value drops below a minimum value, indicating that you’re in danger of flying out of range.
 Factors affecting the signal quality include external interference, excessive distance, badly oriented or damaged antennas etc.

-There are three selectable transmission modes:
+There are two selectable transmission modes:

 - D16 - PXX protocol, 16 signal channels with telemetry, normal flight.
 Works with any XR, XM, SR Receivers.